What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-\begin{Theorem}{Large--Domain Expectation of the tapered periodogram.} Assume that $X$ is a stationary point process with intensity $\lambda$ and twice differentiable spectrum $f(\k)$ at all values of $\k\neq 0$, and that $h$ is a unit energy taper (e.g. $\|h\|=1$) supported in the cuboid domain $B_\square$ only.
-Assume $X$ is observed in $B_\square$, which is growing in every dimension, that is $\min \ell_j\rightarrow \infty$.
-Then the expected value of the tapered periodogram $I_h(w)$ satisfies the equation
+\begin{Theorem}{Large--Domain Expectation of the tapered periodogram.} Assume that $X$ is a stationary point process with intensity $\lambda$ and twice differentiable spectrum $f(\k)$ at all values of $\k\neq 0$, and that $h$ is a unit energy taper (e.g. $\|h\|=1$) supported in the cuboid domain $B_\square(\bm{l})$ only.
+Assume $X$ is observed in $B_\square(\bm{l})$, which is growing in every dimension, that is $\min \bside_j\rightarrow \infty$.
+Then the expected value of the tapered periodogram $I_h(\freq)$ satisfies the equation

-where $H(w)$ is the Fourier transform of $h(x)$, as defined by Eqn.~\eqref{eqn:Hdef}. \end{Theorem} \begin{proof} See Appendix~\ref{sec:Pf2}. \end{proof} In fact, asymptotics are well--understood both for time series and random fields.
-Our understanding of asymptotics for spectral estimation of point processes falls back to~\cite{daley2003introduction} or \cite{diggle1987nonparametric}.
-In the latter reference \cite{diggle1987nonparametric} refers back to Chemistry theory by Hansen and McDonald, discussing the properties of gasses.
+where $H(\freq)$ is the Fourier transform of $h(x)$, as defined by \eqref{eqn:Hdef}. \end{Theorem} \begin{proof} See Appendix~\ref{sec:Pf2}. \end{proof} { This theorem establishes that the tapered periodogram is a biased estimator of the spectrum of the point pattern.
+Previous authors made up an ad-hoc corrections~\cite{diggle1987nonparametric} to remove the bias.
+Our result will suggest a method to arrive at a positive spectral density estimator that is not biased.
+This is the basic and important result; equivalent to~\cite[Section V]{brillinger1974fourier}.
+In fact, asymptotics are well--understood both for time series and random fields.
+Our (previous) understanding of asymptotics for spectral estimation of point processes hearkens back to~\cite{Daley2003} or \cite{diggle1987nonparametric}.
+In the latter reference the authors informally refer back to Chemistry theory by Hansen and McDonald, discussing the properties of gasses.}

-\begin{Corollary} Assume that $X$ is a stationary point process with intensity $\lambda$ and twice differentiable spectrum $f(\k)$ at all values of $\k\neq 0$, and that $h$ is a unit energy taper supported in the domain $B$ only.
-Assume $B$ is growing in every dimension.
-Then the expected value of the tapered periodogram $I_h(\k)$ satisfies the equation